cafeduke/cafeduke.github.io/_posts/deeplearning/2018-07-06-tensorflow.md

 ## Variable in a Scope

-Shared variables are similar to key=value parameters of a function $-$ It's optional.
+Shared variables are similar to key=value parameters of a function$$-$$It's optional.
 Takes the default value if you don't pass.
 The only disadvantage with `key=value` parameters is that you could have function call with a lot of parameters passed which may look cluttered at times.
 Enter shared variables with scope.

 ```python
 with tf.variable_scope("relu", reuse=True):